gfosmbh/beacon_scanner/beacon_scanner_android/README.md

 # beacon_scanner_android

-The Android implementation of beacon_scanner_android
+The Android implementation of beacon_scanner

 ## Usage